Rakrohaku9534/TelegramBot/Readme.md

 </p>

 # DOCUMENTATION
-Klik link below to see documentation this bot!
+Click link below to see documentation this bot!
 [documents](https://telegra.ph/Telegram-Bot-Documentation-08-16)